kodecocodes/swift-style-guide/README.markdown

 ### Property Observers

-When writing didSets make sure that the logic is no more than a couple of lines long.
+When writing didSets they can be a few lines long if they are related to setting up a component and they don't encapsulate logic.
 If they need to be longer write the logic inside a private method or inside an external component.

 ### Final